-One of the most highly anticipated events on my trip to Europe was the Sherlock Holmes Museum.
-I had missed 221b Baker St on my last trip to London and was determined not to miss it again!
+One of the most highly anticipated events on my trip to Europe was the Sherlock Holmes Museum in London.
+I had missed 221b Baker St on my last trip and was determined not to miss it again!
 With all the hullabaloo over BBC Sherlock, Elementary, and Robert Downey Jr.’s films, I was nervous it would be more of a tourist trap than ever!
-So, the Sherlock Holmes Museum is it worth it?
 I can happily report that it was not.
-As you probably already know, Sherlock Holmes’ address is 221b Baker Street and so is the museum’s.
-The Museum was the first stop on my self-induced Sherlock tour of London.
+So, the Sherlock Holmes Museum, is it worth it?

-Sherlock Holmes Museum Tickets
+Getting Sherlock Holmes Museum Tickets